Last updated on June 24, 2023

 The Garagiste Festival is the place to discover the latest boutique wineries that have emerged on the California scene.
 These are the innovators in the field, the new kids on the block, hoping to make their imprint on the wine industry.
 I enjoy discovering these new wineries because one can find some real surprises.

 The Garagiste Festival Southern Exposure will soon be upon us.
-It is scheduled for March 29 & 30, 2014, in Solvang, CA. As I think about attending this upcoming festival, I reminisce on my first Garagiste Festival in Paso Robles this past fall.
+It is scheduled for March 29 & 30, 2014, in Solvang, CA. As I consider attending this upcoming festival, I reminisce on my first Garagiste Festival in Paso Robles this past fall.

 The concept of The Garagasite Festival is to expose the public and the trade to those wineries that might be off the beaten path, or we may not discover on our own.
 Behind the scenes, The Garagiste Festival donates proceeds from the event to the Cal Poly Wine and Viticulture program, inspiring the development of new techniques in the industry and stimulating new winemakers to forge their path in the wonderful adventure of wines.